ukaznil/nft-market/README.md

 Besides, all Python dependencies are listed up in `requirements.txt`.

-Please install them by `$ pip install -r requirements.txt` if you install *nft-market* not by pip but cloning from GitHub.
+Please install them by `$ pip install -r requirements.txt` if you install *nft-market* not by pip but by cloning from GitHub.

 ## Requests for adding marketplaces